Google, Gmail, Analytics & Sheets Down For Users Across The Globe

 “Google broke, apparently,” echoed a third.

-Thankfully, some people have already reported that things are back to normal, albeit a bit slow.
+Thankfully, several people have already reported that things are back to normal, albeit a bit slow.
 Google Analytics, for example, is currently loading, though real-time numbers are still playing catch up.
+Many people have reported that they are able to access, send, and receive emails and Google Hangouts also seems to have recovered for many.

+It is not uncommon for major platforms to experience an outage from time to time.
+Instagram and Facebook have both experienced outages over the past year, for example.
+Fortunately, these outages don’t last very long.